 The result of this mashup is a small, light, inexpensive and adequately-featured-for-most DSLR body that delivers excellent image quality - and all this for a very low price.

 With their much larger sensors, DSLR image quality far surpasses point and shoot image quality - especially in lower light situations.
 While 10 MP of resolution was impressive not many years ago, it is now low end.
-Following are a pair of image comparisons between several current-at-this time Digital SLR cameras - the first of which incorporates detail that shows resolution differences.
-All images were taken with identical settings (including the important RAW file format) and under identical conditions.

 As you likely already know, the amount of light recorded in a specific amount of time (shutter speed) and at a specific lens opening (aperture) doubles with each doubling of the ISO sensitivity value.
 Because image quality degrades as the ISO setting is increased, using the lowest ISO setting the particular shot scenario will allow is desired.
 Not enough light is the usual reason for selecting a higher ISO setting.

-There are many comparisons that can be made from the above samples.
+There are many comparisons that can be made from the noise samples.
 What is noticeable to me is that the higher resolution sensors are pulling more detail out of the scene (as expected) and that the Canon EOS Rebel XS / 1000D image is very sharp - maybe too sharp for this finely-patterned subject.

 While high ISO noise can be hidden by noise reduction, detail is also removed.
 The XS / 1000D images remain sharp right up to its highest ISO setting - 1600.

 Knowing that details are not being removed by noise reduction, evaluating noise is now easy in the nearly-detail-void color block comparison.